 Yes, if you live in the 25443 zip code, or if Covid-19 led to your losing your job in 25443.
 We just need a little information about you and your family.
 Please visit our Food Support page.

 6. Why will you only help people in the Shepherdstown zip code instead of everybody like during the shutdown?

 The COVID-19 crisis is very different from the shutdown.
 Many of our most generous donors in 2018 are facing terrible financial challenges now.
 Our Board of Directors made a tough choice between offering a few benefits to thousands or offering many benefits to hundreds in need.
 But, we stay in touch with other countywide, regional, and national charities and refer people to them.

 7. What will Shepherdstown Shares do if we get a vaccine or cure for COVID-19?

 First, we’ll all shout joyful thanks.
 But, the economic damage being done now is even more profound than that of the 2008 financial upheaval and the Great Recession that followed.
 So, we expect we will be hard at work for a year or two of recovery.

 8. Why is Shepherdstown Shares doing this work?
 Where are the town and the county?

 Speed, experience, and organization are critical in a crisis.
 Shepherdstown Shares was able to move quickly with a small group of decision-makers who know and trust one another, a clear list of immediate priorities, the skills to implement them, and the wherewithal to kickstart the efforts until this generous community chipped in as

 it has.
-The Corporation of Shepherdstown and Jefferson County have had to conduct all their usual activities of police, fire, water, sewer, and public works with no tax revenue coming in.
+The Corporation of Shepherdstown and Jefferson County have had to conduct all their usual activities of police, fire, water, sewer, and public works with less tax revenue coming in.